 Despite this being the most popular business model, there are disadvantages of being a sole trader:

-- Perceived lack of prestige: although not necessarily true, clients may view sole traders as having less kudos than a limited company, believing they are less professional or lack potential longevity.
+- Perceived lack of prestige: Although not necessarily true, potential clients may view a sole trader business as having less kudos than a limited company, believing they are less professional or lack potential longevity.

-- Reduced access to finance: sole traders may find difficulty raising capital.
-Banks often prefer the accounting transparency provided by limited companies.
-Loans might be smaller than those offered to limited companies.
+- Reduced access to finance: Sole traders often find it difficult to raise capital.
+Banks prefer the accounting transparency provided by limited companies, so loans may be smaller than those offered to limited companies.
 In addition, sole traders are unable to offer shares or other securities in exchange for investment.

-- Some customers avoid small traders: some clients prefer to deal with limited companies because sole traders are perceived as higher risk.
+- Some customers avoid sole traders: You may find that certain potential clients prefer to deal with limited companies because they view sole traders as presenting a higher risk.
 Indeed, some sectors will only deal with limited companies.

-- Tax planning limitations: sole traders’ profits are subject to income tax in the financial year they were made, which can lead to certain restrictions when compared with the options available to limited companies – see tax advantages section below..
+- Tax planning limitations: Sole traders’ profits are subject to Income Tax in the financial year they are earned.
+This can lead to certain restrictions when compared to the options available to limited companies – see tax advantages section below for more information.